We Mind The Gap

 The first two years

-In June 2014 eight young women, aged 18 - 22, who have been identified by local agencies as being disadvantaged or marginalised in some way, embarked on the Moneypenny Foundation six month traineeship.
-Such was the success of that pilot project that in 2015 Moneypenny Foundation was established as a charity to offer such traineeships on an on-going basis, and ten young women aged 17 - 24 took part in that year.
+In June 2014, eight young women aged 18-22, who were identified by local agencies as being disadvantaged or marginalised in some way, embarked on the Moneypenny Foundation six-month traineeship.
+Such was the success of the pilot project that in 2015 Moneypenny Foundation was established as a charity to offer traineeships on an on-going basis, and twenty young women aged 18-25 have taken part.
+In 2017, under the new name of WeMindTheGap, the charity will deliver three separate traineeships for 30 young women; 10 young women in Wrexham, Flintshire and Liverpool.

-Together each cohort embarked on a completely holistic six month programme which allowed them to broaden their horizons, increase self-confidence, identify strengths and weaknesses, develop skills, identify potential, develop ambitions, create strong friendships, and ultimately to understand the power of having a choice.
+Together, each cohort of 10 trainees embarks on a holistic six-month programme which allows them to broaden their horizons, increase self-confidence, identify strengths and weaknesses, develop skills, identify potential, develop ambitions and create strong friendships.
+Ultimately to understand the power of having a choice.

 The results so far